 While a typical spa menu includes a variety of body treatments such as wraps, manicures, pedicures, and facials, we prefer to focus on giving your often-neglected mind a relaxing and rejuvenating break.
-Think of us as a MindSpa!
+Think of this as a MindSpa!

 Unfortunately, in our chaotic world of multi-tasking and technology, our senses often become overwhelmed.
 Think of sitting on the couch using your laptop while watching TV and at the same time your cell phone is going off, the dog is barking and the kids are screaming.
 How easy is to relax or focus when that is going on?
 Our attention is pulled in so many directions it can be exhausting, and constant overload can contribute to stress and stress-related illness.

 One of the most well-known ways to combat mental-overload is meditation, which at its basic is focusing one’s attention on a particular object, thought, or activity with the intention of achieving mental clarity, emotional calm, and a heightened state of awareness.
 The goal is to have a mind that is clear, relaxed, and inwardly focused rather than being focused on the external world or events taking place around you.
 It involves bodily relaxation, mental calmness, and introspection (looking within) rather than trying to change the mind, such as when one uses affirmations or self-hypnosis.
 Scientific evidence supports the positive benefits of meditating, including reducing stress, controlling anxiety, reducing blood pressure, boosting mood, helping with attention and memory, improving sleep, and helping to control pain.